oliv37/es6-dojo/README.md

 Les arrow functions ne définisse pas la notion de `this`, ainsi dans une arrow function `this` fait référence au contexte englobant

+The this value inside an arrow function is the same as the this value outside of it.

 ```javascript
 const a = {